Gowtami-V/Generative-AI/README.md

 * Deal with accidents and other road hazards in a safe manner.

 In fact, expanding on the individual vehicular autonomous system, future transport systems could be fully automated, helping coordinate and dispatch vehicles across a whole city.
 Autonomous systems can, in fact, be used across a gamut of industries and verticals, and their only limitation is our own imagination.
 The use of AI and autonomous systems go far beyond what has already been explored.
-While vehicular autonomous systems can be significantly enhanced to provide even greater safety and security, this is not the only benefit of AI and autonomous systems."
+While vehicular autonomous systems can be significantly enhanced to provide even greater safety and security, this is not the only benefit of AI and autonomous systems.

 - **Autonomous Vehicles:** Progress in autonomous driving technologies leveraging AI for enhanced safety, efficiency, and adoption in mainstream transportation.